-Proven Ways to Boost Confidence in Your Own Ability to Perform
+Proven Ways to Boost Your Confidence

 When we first start off on our running journeys, new PBs tend to roll in thick and fast.
 And, as a result, motivation levels often skyrocket as we clock faster times while getting fitter, stronger and more comfortable with tackling new distances.
 Sadly, this trend inevitably comes to an end.
 Sooner or later we reach a plateau where even a second or two improvement on a PB is hard-earned and (very) infrequent.